 These new Superchargers are not the massive editions announced back in April.
 There have been visions of large stations in urban areas that would have anywhere from 50 to 100 stalls.
 Those would also be equipped with “Supercharger V3” technology that output at a rate of 350 kilowatts.

 On top of telling their consumers to use their charging stations less, the company has also received some criticism on using fossil fuels for their Superchargers.
-While it would be very hard to run a station with 50 or 100 stalls just on renewable energy, Musk has stated that they could assuming they’re in “moderate use” and they have the ability to absorb lots of sunlight.
+While it would be very hard to run a station with 50 or 100 stalls just on renewable energy, Musk has stated that they could run off the grid assuming they’re in “moderate use” and they have the ability to absorb lots of sunlight.